-The system is tested by means of handle power for many times and it is recognized that the initial force (torque) to rotate alternator at idle speed is very low, it can easily operated by using single hand.
+The system is tested by means of human power for many times.
 Before staring the experiment the alternator is connected with battery and ampere meter is jointed in series.
-When human applied force through handle at handle the first chain sprocket start rotate and drive the second as well as pulley one.
-The pulley one transmits power to counter pulley and so on.
+Two mechanical link handle is fitted with the first gear of first shaft by means of nut-bolt at one end and another end is free to applied force.
+When human applied force through arm at handle the first gear start rotate and drive the meshing gear as well as pulley one.
+The pulley one transmits power to counter pulley.
 At the starting the rpm is very low hence the alternator was not responding but as well as speed is increasing the alternator start to generating power.
-Human are need to applied force to maintain average speed.
-The rpm and generated current were taken after every minute.
-The battery was 50% discharge.
-First time the battery was 50% discharge and it took approximate 1.5 hours to charge fully (multimeter indicate 12.6V).
+Human were need to applied force to maintain average speed.
+The rpm and generated volt & current were taken after every minute.
+First time the battery was 50% discharge and it took approximate 1.5 hours to charge fully (millimeters indicate 12.6V).
 Second time battery was 25% discharge and it took 2.5 hours.
 Parallel the time required to discharge the battery at different percentage when 120 watt AC load (two 60W bulb) is subjected to battery through inverter had taken.
-The experiment had done 8 times.
+The experiment had done 10 times.